azee/ginny/README.md

 A simple Swiss Army Knife for JS UI developers

-Contains of useful frequently used functions for UI developers.
+Contains useful frequently used functions for UI developers.

 You'll find docs and examples is example.html and example.js files.